yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

 In a minor change to Vulkan, [Rodrigo](https://github.com/ReinUsesLisp) [changed the way GPU devices are sorted in yuzu,](https://github.com/yuzu-emu/yuzu/pull/4765) helping pick the best GPU according to yuzu's current compatibility and needs.

 {{< imgs
-    "./vklist.png| One of our developer's system, gotta render 'em all!
+    "./vklist.png| One of our developer's system, gotta render 'em all!"
   >}}

 The current method will give priority to the GPU vendor following the `Nvidia > AMD > Intel` order.
 Then, dedicated hardware will take priority over integrated, for example an RX 570 will have a higher priority than an Intel UHD630.
 Finally, the device name will be considered, a GTX 1650 will be selected over a GTX 1060.